plone/buildout.coredev/docs/intro.rst

  * Did you fix the original bug?
  * Is your code consistent with our :doc:`style`?
+ * Did you remove any extra code and lingering pdbs?
  * Did you write a test case for that bug?
  * Are all test cases for the modules(s) and for Plone passing?
  * Did you update CHANGES.rst in each packages you touched?
  * Did you add your changed packages to checkouts.cfg?

 If you answered YES to all of these questions, you are ready to push your changes!
+A couple quick reminders:

+ * Only commit directly to the development branch if you're confident your code won't break anything badly and the changes are small and fairly trivial.
+Otherwise, please create a pull request (more on that below).
+ * Please try to make one change per commit.
+If you are fixing three bugs, make three commits.
+That way, it is easier to see what was done when, and easier to roll back any changes if necessary.
+If you want to make large changes cleaning up whitespace or renaming variables, it is especially important to do so in a separate commit for this reason.
+* We have a few angels that follow the changes and each commit to see what happens to their favourite CMS!
+If you commit something REALLY sketchy, they will politely contact you, most likely after immediately reverting changes.
+There is no official people assigned to this so if you are especially nervous, jump into #plone and ask for a quick eyeball on your changes.

 Branches and Forks and Direct Commits - Oh My!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^